jmz7v/13grid/README.md

 ### The Unit

 The unit is also the gutter.
 There are 13 units in 13Grid.
 Woah.

+Default width @ 960px: 60px

+Percentage width: 6.25%

+### The One

+Used for full content width, it’ll leave a unit of space at each side.

+Default width @ 960px: 840px

+Percentage width: 87.5%

+### The Half

+Kind of half the One.

+Default width @ 960px: 390px

+Percentage width: 40.625%

+### The Third

+Kind of a third of the One.

+Default width @ 960px: 240px

+Percentage width: 25%

+### The Fourth

+Kind of a fourth of the One.

+Default width @ 960px: 165px

+Percentage width: 17.1875%

+### The Sixth

+Kind of a sixth of the One.

+Default width @ 960px: 90px

+Percentage width: 9.375%

+### The Two Thirds

+Kind of 2 one thirds.

-Default width @ 960px: 60px;
+Default width @ 960px: 540px

-Percentage width: 6.25%;
+Percentage width: 56.625% -- Magic number may be?